Do Teachers Dream of GenAI Widening Educational (In)equality? Envisioning the Future of K-12 GenAI Education from Global Teachers' Perspectives: Introduction

 To address these gaps, we focus on how K–12 teachers currently teach their students about GenAI, with particular attention to the global commonalities of the tensions it creates regarding educational equality.
 GenAI is not reshaping K–12 education in any single region; instead, it is transforming educational opportunities and inequalities worldwide.
 These dynamics call for a global perspective to study not only how GenAI is currently being taught in K–12 settings worldwide, but also how it should be taught in the future to foster greater educational equality.

 We selected three regions: the United States, South Africa, and Taiwan, as illustrative cases, focusing on their K–12 education systems.
 In the U.S., even within a highly resourced system, internal resource inequalities in K–12 schooling can perpetuate unequal opportunities \cite{hai2025,magicschool}.
-In South Africa, deep systemic inequality, linguistic diversity, and infrastructural scarcity strongly shape how K–12 classrooms engage with new technologies \cite{spaull2019south,statssaQLFS2025Q2,southafrica_gateway2025,doe2006caps,doe2015catsyllabus}.
-In Taiwan, strong curricular mandates and government support extend into K–12 schools to advance AI literacy, yet linguistic and cultural particularities complicate equitable adoption \cite{lyu2025characterizing,ndc2025twdigital}.
+In South Africa, deep systemic inequality due to colonization, linguistic diversity (e.g., 12 official languages), and infrastructural scarcity strongly shape how K–12 classrooms engage with new technologies \cite{spaull2019south,statssaQLFS2025Q2,southafrica_gateway2025,doe2006caps,doe2015catsyllabus}.
+In Taiwan, strong curricular mandates and government support extend into K–12 schools to advance AI literacy, yet linguistic (e.g., code-switching between Traditional and Simplified Chinese) and cultural particularities (e.g., indigenous cultural representation and local identity) complicate equitable adoption \cite{lyu2025characterizing,ndc2025twdigital}.
+We provide further details about these contexts in \autoref{context}.
 Examining these contexts together foregrounds how K-12 GenAI education carries both the promise of reducing inequality and the risk of reinforcing it, depending on how teachers and broader society respond.

 Specifically, in this paper, we answer these questions across global, structurally diverse educational systems: \begin{itemize} \item \textbf{RQ1:} How do K–12 teachers integrate GenAI education into their classrooms to promote educational equality? \item \textbf{RQ2:} What structural challenges beyond teachers’ control do K–12 teachers encounter when teaching GenAI to promote educational equality? \item \textbf{RQ3:} Beyond their own classroom efforts, what kinds of support and future directions do teachers envision from broader stakeholders (e.g., schools, communities, policymakers, and technology companies) to make K–12 GenAI education more equal? \end{itemize}